Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap0_BaseCase_0_00/Readme.md

 ### Model Output
 Stored locally (not hosted on GitHub due to size) K:\NAS_Project\NAS_Model_Runs\Lap0_Basecase_0_0\OBASINAVG
 Size: ~4 GB

-Model outputs can be provided upon request.
+Forcing and Model outputs can be provided upon request.
 Please contact the project team for access.

 ---